Lattay/slimy.vim/README.md

 terminals of Vim and NeoVim.
 It works with any REPL and isn't tied to Lisp.

 slimy.vim is a fork of [vim-slime](https://github.com/jpalardy/vim-slime) but it greatly differ from it.
-This project aims at supporting only built-in terminals from NeoVim and Vim and try to achieve a better integration of theses features with a more intuitive and homogenous interface.
+Most notably vim-slime aims at supporting all sorts of targets like termux or screern whereas this project aims at supporting only built-in terminals from NeoVim and Vim and try to achieve a better integration of theses features with a more intuitive and homogenous interface.

-It work on any NeoVim build, and on all Vim 8.x with terminal support enabled.
+It works on any NeoVim build, and on all Vim 8.x with terminal support enabled.

 If you use a [REPL](http://en.wikipedia.org/wiki/REPL), maybe Clojure, R or python, you may find this package useful.
 As long as you can type text into